 Risk Factors Of Corpus Luteum Cyst

-- Fertility medications: The most commonly prescribed fertility drug is clomiphene, given to women facing difficulty in conceiving or women with PCOS.
+- Fertility medications: The most commonly prescribed fertility drug is clomiphene, given to women facing difficulty in conceiving or women with PCOSiXA hormonal condition in females characterized by irregular periods, cysts on the ovaries, weight gain, and excess body hair .
 PCOS interferes with the production of the pregnancy hormones that release the eggs from the follicles.
 These medications could create a hormonal imbalance resulting in an ovarian cyst.

-- Endometriosis: This condition causes the tissue lining the uterus to grow on its outside.
-Women who have endometriosis are at a higher risk of developing a corpus luteal cyst.
+- Endometriosis: As stated by the World Health Organization, Endometriosis affects roughly 10% (190 million) of reproductive-age women and girls worldwide.
+This condition causes the tissue lining the uterus to grow on its outside.
+Women with endometriosis are at a higher risk of developing a corpus luteal cyst.

 - Pregnancy: Pregnant women may be at greater risk of the cyst; however, a corpus luteum cyst can also develop in nonpregnant women.

-- Ectopic pregnancy: The condition where the egg implants outside of the uterus, either in the fallopian tubes or the ovary.
+- Ectopic pregnancy: The condition where the egg implants outside of the uterus, either in the fallopian tubesiXMuscular, hollow ducts connecting the uterus with the ovaries to transport eggs during ovulation or the ovary.
 The probability of developing a corpus luteum cyst may be higher in women with ectopic pregnancy.